 A relationship with a vulnerable female narcissist is very.
 They want you when you don’t want them.
 Then they don’t want you when you do want them.
 Simply because they don’t know what they want, this could also be due to PTSD from past trauma, and they desperately want and need to feel loved, yet they are extremely scared of being hurt.

-Or they’ve been raised to believe they get married and have children, even if that’s not what they truly want, so go with those beliefs and expectation yet as it’s not what they truly wish to they begin to struggle within a relationship.
+Or they’ve been raised to believe they get married and have children, even if that’s not what they truly want, so go with those beliefs and expectations, yet as it’s not what they genuinely wish to, they begin to struggle within a relationship.

 Or they’ve been raised to believe they get married and have children they seek to have that perfect family life, and when it’s not perfect, they struggle to cope as nobody is perfect and we all make mistakes.